danieldeitch1/wis_python_final_project/README.md

 # Documentation:
-For a step-by-step user guide, please read the *manual.doc* file.

 The EPINuc application have three main features that are currently available to use:
 ## Feature 1 - Diagnose data:
 This feature allows the user to upload his own patients derived EPINuc data and recieve the diagnosis (Healthy or Cancer) for each of the samples in the dataset.